Our use of cookies

 Parents who wish to appeal against the decision of the Governing Body to refuse their child a place in the school should make that appeal request in writing to the Chair of Governors at the school address.
 Appeals will be heard by an independent panel.

-Please note that parents do not have the right to appeal if their request for their children to be admitted to a class outside of their normal year group has been refused, but the Governing Body have offered a place in the normal age group instead.
+Please note that parents do not have the right to appeal if their request for their children to be admitted to a class outside their normal year group has been refused, but the Governing Body have offered a place in the normal age group instead.

 Repeat applications

-Any parent can apply for a place for their child at any time outside of the normal admissions round.
+Any parent can apply for a place for their child at any time outside the normal admissions round.
 Parents do not have the right to a second appeal in respect of the same school for the same academic year unless, in exceptional circumstances, the Governing Body has accepted a second application from the parent because of a significant and material change in the circumstances of the parent, child or school, but have still refused admission.

 Late applications

 Late applications will be dealt with in accordance with the Local Authority’s co-ordinated admissions scheme.
-This states that applications received after the closing dat4e will be considered alongside those applicants who applied on time wherever possible.
+This states that applications received after the closing date will be considered alongside those applicants who applied on time wherever possible.
 Where it is not practicable because places have3 already been allocated, or are shortly to be allocated, then late applications will be considered only after those that were made before this point.

 You are encouraged to ensure that your application is received on time.